Planning and working in the bushfire season

 The Fire Danger Rating predicts how a fire would behave if one started, including how difficult it would be to put out - the higher the rating, the more dangerous the conditions.

 Fire Danger Ratings are forecast by the Bureau of Meteorology during the Bushfire season and can be found on the Country Fire Authority website.

-The FireReady app is the official Victorian Government app for access to timely, relevant and tailored warnings and information for fires in Victoria.
+The VicEmergency app is the official Victorian Government app for access to community information and warnings for all types of emergencies in Victoria.